cchoi20/projects/README.md

 Allows for multiple tabs of weather to be opened.
 Allows user to delete any unwanted tabs.
 Displays error message if location not found.
+Added extra options for Wind and Gust, Air Quality, and Visibility statistics

 PaintCC: https://cchoi20.github.io/projects/PaintCC/PaintCC
 Site based on MS Paint.